iamvincenzo/ebhi-seg-unet-ablation-studies/README.md

 # Ablation studies on UNet architecture trained on EBHI-Seg dataset (ENG)

-The objective of this deep-learning task is to conduct ablation studies on the UNet network architecture, which has been trained on the EBHI-Seg dataset.
+The objective of this deep-learning task is to conduct ablation studies on the U-Net network architecture, which has been trained on the EBHI-Seg dataset for histopathological image segmentation of colorectal cancer.
 The project consists of the following Python modules:

 - `main_test.py`: This module is responsible for launching the simulation.
 It utilizes other modules, including:
   (i) Modules for handling training/validation data (dataloader generation, balancing, augmentation).